 8. Don't use your toilet as an ashtray or wastebasket.
 Saves 400 to 600 gallons per month.

 9. Capture tap water.
 While you wait for hot water to come down the pipes, catch the flow in a watering can to use later on house plants or your garden.
 Saves 200 to 300 gallons per month.

 10. Don't water the sidewalks, driveway or gutter.
 Adjust your sprinklers so that water lands on your lawn or garden where it belongs--and only there.
 Saves 500 gallons per month.

 Click here to learn more ways to conserve water.

-On Sunday October 18 the Green Team held a meeting in Carl Sunshine's sukkah.
+Last fall, the Green Team held a meeting in Carl Sunshine's sukkah.
 The subject, water-wise gardening.
 To help save water, Carl had his whole yard changed, including taking out a swimming pool, installing new sprinklers and putting in many plants, many natives, and all of them requiring much less water than the traditional lawn.